-Planned and Ongoing Activities

-Each year, the Port will post the latest version of the SWMP Plan

-and Annual Report on the Port's website.
+Permit Requirements Planned and Ongoing Activities Make the latest updated version of the SWMP Plan and Annual Report available to the public. • Each year, the Port will post the latest version of the SWMP Plan and Annual Report on the Port's website.
+The most recent SWMP Plan and Annual Report and Annual Report on the Fort's website. shall be posted on the Port's website.

-)